sugun-yadla/-ie1-basic-stats/README.md

 # Basic Statistics

+Im editing this for an inclass exercise.
+I have just finished resetting a commit before pushing the changes to the repo.

 Basic Statistics is a Java-based implementation for computing statistics on a set of numbers.
 This implementation is intended to be used in software engineering courses as a subject software system.